avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 `TargetBlockRate`, `MinBlockGasCost`, `MaxBlockGasCost`, and `BlockGasCostStep` will be also removed by [ACP-226](https://github.com/avalanche-foundation/ACPs/tree/ce51dfab/ACPs/226-dynamic-minimum-block-times).

 `MinGasPrice` is equivalent to `M` in ACP-176 and will be used to set the minimum gas price for ACP-176.
 This is similar to `MinBaseFee` in old Subnet-EVM fee configuration, and roughly gives the same effect.
-Currently the default value is `25 * 10^-18` (25 nAVAX/Gwei).
+Currently the default value is `25 * 10^-9 AVAX` (25 nAVAX / 25 Gwei).
 This default will be changed to the minimum possible denomination of the native EVM asset (1 Wei), which is aligned with the C-Chain.

 `TargetGas` is equivalent to `T` (target gas consumed per second) in ACP-176 and will be used to set the target gas consumed per second for ACP-176.